knightfury16/multi-service-commerce/resource/self-journal.md

 CMD sh ./prisma/wait-for-postgres.sh ${PG_HOST} ${PG_USER} npx prisma migrate deploy && node ./utils/dataSeeder.js
 ```

-#### Migration Database volume issue
+#### 2c.
+Migration Database volume issue

 Initially this migration compose file was in `./backend` folder.
 So when I ran the migration it created a volume `backend-pg-volume` and ran the migration there.

 So when i started application which was in the root, it failed to access the database coz it was using its own litte volume `pg-volume`

 So to solve this issue I moved back migration compsoe file to the root of project.
-Now both the application and migration used the same volume and data persisted.
+Now both the application and migration use the same volume and data persisted.

+### 3. bcrypt packge issue

+So at the start of the project I used `bcrypt` package.
+Which provide binding in native `C` implementation and needed additonal native module to work.

+This was no problem locally coz I have GCC compiler installed.

+But when dockerized I was getting error that was hard to debug and spent a lot of time figuring it out.

+Then opted to `bcryptjs` and it worked perfectly.

+Lesson here, be carefull which package you use.
+Check the dependencies of the package.